Vannevelj/VSDiagnostics/README.md

 ## Where can I find more information about every diagnostic?

 Release 2.0.0 will come with a website where we document every diagnostic including reasoning behind its implementation choices.
 In the meantime you can take a look at [the tests](https://github.com/Vannevelj/VSDiagnostics/tree/develop/VSDiagnostics/VSDiagnostics/VSDiagnostics.Test/Tests) that belong to each diagnostic to see what exact scenarios we have accounted for.

-## How can I get in contact?

-You're always free to open an issue but if you would like something more direct you can drop by in [the StackExchange chat channel](http://chat.stackexchange.com/rooms/26639/vsdiagnostics) where the main contributors reside or send an email to jer_vannevel@outlook.com.